 Fantasy has no such restraints.
-With fantasy, the sophisticated phenomena and miraculous feats in the fictional world can be explained with one word: magic.
+With fantasy, novelists can explain the sophisticated phenomena and miraculous feats in the fictional world with one word: magic.

 This is part of the intrigue of fantasy.
-The mystical nature and infinite liberties that magic systems are able to offer pulls the reader on to the edge of their seat.
+The mystical nature and infinite liberties that magic systems can offer pull the reader onto the edge of their seat.

-Needless to say, proper compliance with the laws of physics can be a useful tool for classifying science fiction versus fantasy.
+Needless to say, proper compliance with the laws of physics can be a helpful tool for classifying science fiction versus fantasy.

 Basis in Reality